pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 One way to think about it is to imagine a phone call, if you started a phone call, left your phone on your desk to go pick up a pen and came back, you would probably start by asking something like: "Are you still there?" and only if the person on the other end says yes, you would proceed to continue the conversation.

 If `eof?` returns true, there's no one on the other end anymore, the client hung up, we remove the entry for the list of connected clients.

+### `rescue Errno::ECONNRESET`

+If the client disconnects while we're blocked on the `gets` call, an `Errno::ECONNRESET` exception is raised.
+We catch it and remove the client we were handling when this happens, as it means that the connection cannot be used anymore.

 ### The rest